telerik/maui-docs/knowledge-base/allow-interaction-with-busyindicator-content.md

 ## Description

+I want to allow the user to interact with the content behind the BusyIndicator when the control's `IsBusy` property is set to `False`.
+How to achieve this?

+## Solution

-Telerik .NET MAUI BusyIndicator allows you to display a notification indicator while a long-running operation is taking place.
+Telerik .NET MAUI BusyIndicator allows you to indicate that a long-running operation is taking place.
 When you wrap any content within the BusyIndicator, the control may prevent the user interaction with that content even when `IsBusy` is `False`.

-## Solution

-To allow the interaction with the content behind the busy indicator when `IsBusy` is `False`, set `InputTransparent` to `True` and `CascadeInputTransparent` to `False` to both the `RadBusyIndicator` instance and the main layout control holding the content.
+To allow the interaction with the content behind the busy indicator when its `IsBusy` property is `False`, set `InputTransparent` to `True` and `CascadeInputTransparent` to `False` to both the `RadBusyIndicator` instance and the main layout control holding the content.

-Check below a quick example showing how to wrap some sample content inside `RadBusyIndicator`'s `Content` property - `InputTransparent` and `CascadeInputTransparent` are defined for the parent VerticalStackLayout to allow interacting with the Entry and Button inside:
+The example below shows how to wrap some sample content inside the  `Content` property of the BusyIndicator.
+The `InputTransparent` and `CascadeInputTransparent` properties are defined for the parent [VerticalStackLayout]({%slug dataform-layouts%}) to allow interaction with the Entry and Button components inside:

 ```XAML
 <telerik:RadBusyIndicator x:Name="busyIndicator"